-Landasana Minimum Minimum field of view Sc enario Landscape / Visual Impact Objective Sensitivit y of receptor magnitude of adverse visual effect to be avoided Definition of threshold in which stated impacts are to be avoided Scenario 13 (C+D+ Butterwick/Walkway) Scenario 14 (C+ Butterwick/Walkway) To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints.
-90°-180° No nearby hilltop viewpoints.
-The Castle Eden Walkway (Su cluster in all scenarios.
-Visibility will be reduced due to screen strans Cycle Route 1) passes over 2km from nearest turbine ening by intervening vegetation and topography.
+Landasana Minimum Minimum field of view Sc enario Landscape / Visual Impact Objective Sensitivit y of receptor magnitude of adverse visual effect to be avoided Definition of threshold in which stated impacts are to be avoided Scenario 13 (C+D+ Butterwick/Walkway) Scenario 14 (C+ Butterwick/Walkway) To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints. ed 2km away m such fined and reed cluster in all scenarios.
+Visibility will be reduced due to screening by intervening vegetation and topografication and topografica istrans Cycle Route 1) passes over 2km from nearest turbine ening by intervening vegetation and topography.
 Park/AONB.
 Acceptable Acceptable LANDSCAPE To entirely maintain the setting of Historic Parks and Gardens.
 High Moderate adverse or greater No turbines to be visibly prominent from the publicly accessible parts of the properties (i.e. no turbines visible within 7km) 360° The exact layout of turbines within any development should consideration.
 All of the registered Historic Parks within 7km of the scenari prominent due to screening by trees and other vegetation.
-The degree of acceptability also depends on the extent of prominent due to screening by trees and other vegetation.
-The degree of acceptability also depends on the extent of prominent due to screening by trees and other vegetation.
-Registered Parks and Gardens possibly affected within 7km are: Hardwick Park: Approximately 3km from Site D. Wynyard Park: Approximately 6km from Site D os are relatively heavily wooded and turbines are unlikely to be Possibly Acceptable Acceptable To broadly protect the setting of nationally designated Moderate/ High Avoid most substantial adverse effects No turbines to directly affect the setting of such structures where setting is 270°-360° The exact layout of turbines within any development should take the setting of any sensitive listed buildings and Schancient Monuments into consideration.
-Stands of trees and other intervening vegetation may screen views of turbine and from listed structures.
-Acceptability is dependant on actual degree of visibility from structure and whether setting key consideration in the designation of the structure. cultural heritage a key consideration in Sites C and D lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
+The degree of acceptability also depends on the extent of prominent Parks and Gardens possibly affected within 7km are: Hardwick Park: Approximately 3km from Site D. Wynyard Park: Approximately 6km from Site D os are relatively heavily wooded and turbines are unlikely to be Possibly Acceptable Acceptable To broadly protect the setting of nationally Moderate/ High Avoid most substantial adverse effects directly affect the setting of such structures directly affect the setting of such structures directly affect the setting of such structures tantial directly affect the setting of such structures directly affect the setting of such structures directly affect the setting of such structures directly affect the setting of such structures Ancient Monuments into consideration.
+Stands of trees and take the setting of any sensitive listed buildings and Scheduled other intervening vegetation may screen views of turbines to ual degree of visibility from structure and whether setting is a designated cultural heritage where setting is a key consideration in Sites C and D lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
 Site C lies within 2km of numerous Listed Buildings and Scheduled Ancient Monuments. features. their designation (i.e. no turbines Possibly Acceptable Possibly Acceptable within 2km) Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 To avoid a Moderate Avoid most Turbines avoid No turbines are located with nin a high sensitivity landscape.